ansible/django-gulp-nginx/README.md

 $ ansible-container run
 ```

 You now have have 3 containers running in development mode, ready for you to begin building your app.
-The containers are: gulp, django and postgresql.

-To browse the framework, open a browser and go to [http://localhost:8080](http://localhost:8080).
-Since no development has done, the landing page is blank.
-You can access the login to the django admin site by going to [http://localhost:8080/admin](http://localhost:8080/admin)
+To view your app, open a browser and go to [http://localhost:8080](http://localhost:8080), and to log into the django admin site by go to [http://localhost:8080/admin](http://localhost:8080/admin)

 <h2 id="developing">Developing</h2>

-When you start the containers by running `ansible-container run`, they start in development mode, which means that the *dev_overrides* section of each service definition in *container.yml* takes precedence, causing the gulp, django and postgresql containers to run, and the nginx to stop.
+When you start the containers by running `ansible-container run`, they start in development mode, which means that the *dev_overrides* section of each service definition in [container.yml](./ansible/container.yml) takes precedence, causing the gulp, django and postgresql containers to run, and the nginx to stop.

 The frontend code can be found in the *src* directory, and the backend django code is found in the *project* directory.
 You can begin macking changes right away, and you will see the results reflected in your browser almost immediately.